cavtools/cav/examples/chat/README.md

 In development mode, the "/dev" chat room is enabled, providing a stable room ID for testing changes.
-This is a lot faster than creating a new room every time the CSS changes.
+This is a lot faster than creating a new room every time the HTML changes.

 When updates are made to the `dom.ts` code, the cached bundle will be evicted and regenerated.
 The changes will take effect when the browser window is reloaded.
+(Live-reload is on the feature radar.)

 ## Production

 To start the server in production mode, run `deno task prod`.

 In production, the "/dev" chat room is disabled.
-Another difference between development mode and production mode is the absence of the `--watch` Deno flag in production, which disables server module watching / reloading.
-Updates to the `dom.ts` bundle will still take effect, but on-the-fly updates to server code won't.
-A restart would be required.
+The only other difference between development mode and production mode is the absence of the `--watch` Deno flag in production, which disables server module watching / reloading.
+Updates to the `dom.ts` bundles will still take effect, but on-the-fly updates to server code won't.
+A manual restart would be required.

 Note: This app doesn't work well with Deno Deploy because it requires temporary server state that isn't synced between every Deploy data center.
 Each chat room